fidesy/me-sniper/README.md

 # me-sniper

-me-sniper is an on-chain MagicEden sniper that detects all new listings on MagicEden throw blockchain with telegram notifications feature.
+me-sniper is an on-chain MagicEden sniper that detects all new listings on MagicEden throw blockchain with telegram notifications feature. autobuy is possible with MagicEden API Key.

 ## Installation